DroneBridge Docs

 people living in places where there is no shipping option available.

-Germany: Official board for DroneBridge for ESP32 with onboard antenna EU/International: Official board for DroneBridge for ESP32 with onboard antenna The third batch of pre-installed and ready-for-use hardware boards is shipping from Germany to the EU (EEA) and other selected countries (inkl.
+Germany: EU/International: The third batch of pre-installed and ready-for-use hardware boards is shipping from Germany to the EU (EEA) and other selected countries (inkl.
 USA, CAN, JPN).
 Contact the seller for more non-EU shipping destinations or express shipping.
 For non-EEA shipments, the receiver must handle all customs-related activity (incl. tax, fees etc.).
 The package will be declared as best as possible.

 This design is overall easier and more affordable to build compared to the SMD version.
 The downside is that it is a little bigger and does not feature the official Pixhawk standard connector making it less reliable overall.
 The design features big solder pads for connections to the flight controller and simple through-hole mounts for the ESP32 chip.
 The ideal solution for hobbyists who want a fully supported board and ordering the official ready-made board is no option.